mariya12290/AWS/README.md

 # AWS
-A simple repo for practicing AWS
+A simple repo for practicing AWS and Azure